mesosphere-backup/dcos-docker/README.md

 $ make help
-agent                          Starts the container for a dcos agent. build                          Build the docker image that will be used for the containers. clean-all                      Stops all containers and removes all generated files for the cluster. clean                          Removes and cleans up the master, agent, and installer containers. deploy                         Run the dcos installer with --deploy. genconf                        Run the dcos installer with --genconf. help                           Generate the Makefile help
+agent                          Starts the container for a dcos agent. build                          Build the docker image that will be used for the containers. clean                          Stops all containers and removes all generated files for the cluster. clean-containers               Removes and cleans up the master, agent, and installer containers. deploy                         Run the dcos installer with --deploy. genconf                        Run the dcos installer with --genconf. help                           Generate the Makefile help